joinpursuit/Pursuit-Core-Web/node/nodejs_intro/README.md

 <summary>
     Answer
   </summary>
   Javascript is a "client-side" language (client-side = web application), and before Node.js, we did not have a tool to allow Javascript to talk to server-side applications like databases.
-Now, we are able to run servers in Node.js, which is also able to interpret Javascript, so we can bridge the gap between Javascript and server-side tech!
+Now, we are able to run servers in Node.js, which is also able to <kbd>interpret</kbd> Javascript, so we can bridge the gap between Javascript and server-side tech!
 </details>
 <p>&nbsp;</p>
 <details>